unn-info-tech/custom_user_auth/README.md

    - Choose "Manual Configuration" and select the appropriate Python version.

 3. **Clone Your Repository:**
-   - From your Dashboard, navigate to the "Files" section.
+   - From your Dashboard, navigate to the "Console" section.
-   - Clone your backend application's repository using Git:
+   - Clone your backend application's repository using Git Bash:
      ```
      git clone [repository_url]
      ```